Resources and Research

 Research is now pointing for us to slowdown, there are so many benefits with slow, mindful yoga.
 People are waking up to the need to train their nervous system to slow down.
 The type of yoga that I provide is part of the equation to address the chronic diseases or long term conditions naturally.
-I teach a different type of yoga, one that develops interoception or the ability to sense what is happening inside yourself.
+I teach Subtle Inspired Yoga which that develops interoception or the ability to sense what is happening inside yourself.
 Helping you to develop a better relationship with yourself and creating resilience within your nervous system.
 I am passionate about also bringing this to people who may have developed long Covid.
 Recent information released by the College of Medicine and Integrated Health informs us that yoga can help support mainstream medicine of the lungs in their recovery.

 Yoga is a popular exercise that focuses on breathing, strength, and flexibility.
 Practicing yoga may provide many physical and mental health benefits.

 The 2012 National Health Interview Survey reported that around 94% of people who practice yoga in the U.S. do so for wellness reasons.
 Respondents said that yoga benefits their health by:

 motivating them to reduce alcohol use and smoking

 Mounting evidence suggests that yoga may also provide other benefits to health.
 We list these potential benefits in the sections below.